Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is rated good, with residents typically located 256 meters from the nearest stop.
-Service frequency averages 136 trips per day across all routes, equating to approximately 9 weekly trips per individual stop.
+On average, there are 136 trips per day across all routes, equating to roughly 9 weekly trips per stop.

 Frequently Asked Questions - Transport